Hire in Latvia

 The remainder goes into a special budget for state pensions.

 *The above rates serve as a broad guideline.
-Actual rates charged will vary.
+Actual rates charged by GoGlobal will vary.

 An employer has a duty to pay remuneration at least twice a month, unless otherwise agreed upon by the employer and employee.
 Payment must be paid in local currency (EUR) and in cash, although non-cash payments are allowed if the employer and the employee have agreed.

-The payslip must show the calculation of remuneration disbursed, taxes and mandatory social insurance payments deducted.
-Any overtime hours, hours worked at night or on public holidays must also be shown.
+The payslip must show the calculation of the remuneration disbursed, taxes and deductions for mandatory social insurance payments.
+The payslip must detail any hours worked overtime, at night or on public holidays.

-Four weeks (i.e. 20 working days) excluding public holidays, or one month for young persons (under 18 years of age), granted to the employees after six months of continuous work.
-Annual leave can be taken in parts, but at least one part of the leave cannot be less than two continuous calendar weeks.
-It is permitted to carry a maximum of 2 weeks current year leave over to the next year, with the employee’s consent.
+After six months of continuous work, employees must be granted four weeks (20 working days excluding public holidays) or one month for young persons under 18 years of age.
+This annual leave can be taken in parts but at least one series of the leave cannot be less than two continuous calendar weeks.
+A maximum of two weeks of the current year’s leave may be carried over to the next year, with the employee’s consent.

-Employers must pay their employees for up to ten days of sick leave.
+Employers must pay their employees for up to ten days of sick leave at the following rates:

 Maternity & Parental Leave